Brian Johnson (pitcher): Major leagues

 On August 10, 2020, Johnson was released by the Red Sox organization.

 Milwaukee Milkmen

 On May 31, 2021, Johnson signed with the Milwaukee Milkmen of the American Association of Professional Baseball, an independent baseball league.
 In two appearances for Milwaukee, Johnson logged five scoreless innings with eight strikeouts.

 Los Angeles Angels

-On June 19, 2021, Johnson’s contract was purchased by the Los Angeles Angels organization.
-He elected free agency on November 7, 2021.
+On June 22, 2021, Johnson's contract was purchased by the Los Angeles Angels organization.
+In 14 games (10 starts) for the Triple–A Salt Lake Bees, he tallied a 3–4 record and 5.72 ERA with 47 strikeouts across 61 1/3 innings pitched.
+Johnson elected free agency following the season on November 7.

 International career

 Johnson played for the United States Collegiate National Team in the summer of 2010.
 He was one of only two freshmen on the squad, the other being Gator teammate Nolan Fontana.
 Johnson finished second in appearances for the summer season with seven and he finished with the third-best ERA (0.63).
 Johnson, the youngest player on the 23-man roster, finished with a 1–0 record, one save, 16 strikeouts, five walks and one earned run allowed in 14 1/3 innings pitched.
 Johnson helped lead the team to a second-place finish in the 2010 International University Sports Federation World Baseball Championships.
 They fell to Cuba 4–3 in the championship game in Tokyo, Japan, on August 7, 2010.

 On October 29, 2018, Johnson was selected to play in the 2018 MLB Japan All-Star Series.